joinedspace/superspread/README.md

 Interactions are parametrized by a random walk, and this movement is visualized in a dynamic graph.

-There are four active states for the simulated population's individuals.
+There are four active states for the simulated population's individuals:

 "Healthy" represents an individual who was never infected.

 "Infected" represents an individual who has been infected.

 "Immunized" represents an individual who was either vaccinated at the start, who reached immunization by surviving the recovery time.

 "Dead" represents an individual who is deceased.